-TOKYO (TR) – Sources with the Tokyo Metropolitan Police revealed last week that a 50-year-old man in custody for allegedly abandoning the body of a former girlfriend had dressed in women’s clothing in attacking her, reports the Mainichi Shimbun (Oct.
+TOKYO (TR) – Sources with the Tokyo Metropolitan Police revealed last week that a 50-year-old man in custody for allegedly abandoning the body of a former girlfriend was dressed in women’s clothing while attacking her, reports the Mainichi Shimbun (Oct.
 27).

 On the night of September 16, Keitaro Saga, a resident of Kawaguchi City, Saitama Prefecture, dressed in a wig and women’s shirt in order to apprehend Shiori Nakamoto, a 24-year-old employee at consulting company Cosmo Ship, at her residence in Tokyo’s Meguro Ward.